 The prompt alert

-The prompt alerts are those where you ask users to enter something before proceeding.
 The JavaScript prompt alert can be created by using:

 prompt("Please enter your email to proceed!", "Email here");

-The above prompt JavaScript alert is quite simple and takes a browser’s default style.
-In many scenarios, this is desired to match the prompt dialogue design to the theme of the website.
+- In many scenarios, this is desired to match the prompt dialogue design to the theme of the website.

-I will show you creating simple prompt alerts as well as creating beautiful JavaScript plug-ins based alerts in this tutorial.
-You can change the look and feel of these alerts quite easily.
+- I will show you how to create simple prompt alerts as well as beautiful JavaScript plug-in based alerts in this tutorial.

-Let me start with a basic prompt alert by using the prompt keyword.
+- Let me start with a basic prompt alert by using the prompt keyword.

 A basic prompt alert example

 In this example, a simple prompt alert is created where a user is asked to enter the email address.
-If user enters the email and presses Ok, a simple alert will be shown with entered email address:

 HTML and JS: